 You can also apply over the phone by requesting a call-back on 030 3333 3007.

 Help with council tax and housing benefit

-If you have to move out of your home for an extended period for repairs to be undertaken and the property is left unoccupied and unfurnished, you may be entitled to up to 12 months exemption from council tax.
-Please contact us to advise and we will support you through any changes to your Housing Benefit/Universal Credit and or Council Tax liability.
+If you have had to move out of your home for an extended period for repairs to be undertaken and the property is left unoccupied and unfurnished, you may be entitled to up to 12 months exemption from council tax if you have a sole or main residence elsewhere and the damaged property is no longer deemed to be your home.
+Please contact us to advise and we will support you through any changes to your Housing Benefit/Universal Credit and/or Council Tax liability.